 We are soliciting nominations for the annual Molecular Ecology Prize.

 The prize will go to an outstanding scientist who has made significant contributions to Molecular Ecology.
 These contributions would mostly be scientific, but the door is open for other kinds of contributions that were crucial to the development of the field.
-The previous winners are: Godfrey Hewitt, John Avise, Pierre Taberlet, Harry Smith, Terry Burke, Josephine Pemberton, Deborah Charlesworth, Craig Moritz, Laurent Excoffier, Johanna Schmitt, Fred Allendorf , Louis Bernatchez, Nancy Moran, Robin Waples, and Scott Edwards.
+The previous winners are: Godfrey Hewitt, John Avise, Pierre Taberlet, Harry Smith, Terry Burke, Josephine Pemberton, Deborah Charlesworth, Craig Moritz, Laurent Excoffier, Johanna Schmitt, Fred Allendorf, Louis Bernatchez, Nancy Moran, Robin Waples, Scott Edwards, and Victoria Sork.

-Please send your nomination with a short supporting statement (no more than 250 words; longer submissions will not be accepted) and a copy of the candidate’s CV directly to Andrea Sweigart (email@example.com) by Thursday, April 2, 2020.
+Please send your nomination with a short supporting statement (no more than 250 words; longer submissions will not be accepted) and the candidate’s CV directly to Scott Edwards (firstname.lastname@example.org) by Friday, April 16, 2021.
 Organized campaigns to submit multiple nominations for the same person are not necessary and can be counterproductive.
 Also, note that nominations from previous years do not roll over.

 With thanks on behalf of the Molecular Ecology Prize Selection Committee.